Bennett University B.Design Admissions 2025

-The Indian Institute of Art and Design (IIAD) conducts the Design Aptitude Test (DAT) annually.
-The IIAD DAT 2025 syllabus is a comprehensive guide for candidates preparing for the entrance exam.
+The IIAD DAT 2026 syllabus is a comprehensive guide for candidates preparing for the entrance exam.
 The IIAD DAT syllabus covers various sections that assess the candidates’ aptitude for design and their analytical skills.

 Observation & Memory: This section tests the candidates’ ability to observe, recall, and articulate their observations.